space-wizards/docs/src/en/space-station-14/round-flow/proposals/revenant.md

 Abilities under this category can be used by the Revenant whenever.

- - **Harvest** - Unlock Cost: Free - Use Cost: Free - Cooldown: None - Use Duration: Short - Reveal Time: Short - Harvests the soul of a deceased crew member, dealing high cold damage if successful.
+ - **Harvest** - Unlock Cost: Free - Use Cost: Free - Cooldown: None - Use Duration: Short - Reveal Time: Short - Harvests the soul of a deceased/slumbering (ie. asleep or SSD) crew member, dealing high cold damage if successful.
  - **Defile** - Unlock Cost: Low - Use Cost: Low - Cooldown: Average - Use Duration: Instant - Defiles the surrounding area, ripping up floors, damaging windows, and opening most containers.
  - **Overload** - Unlock Cost: Medium - Use Cost: Medium - Cooldown: Average - Use Duration: Short - Overloads all nearby lights, causing light fixtures to pulse and flash-stun people as they break.
  - **Malfunction** - Unlock Cost: Very High - Use Cost: High - Cooldown: Long - Use Duration: Short - Ions every silicon in the vicinity, and has an added chance of granting other machines close-by sentience!